What Are Analyst Estimates & Are They Accurate?

 What are analyst estimates?

-Analyst estimates are projections made by financial analysts about a company’s future financial performance.
-These estimates typically focus on key metrics such as earnings per share (EPS), revenue, and profit margins, and they help investors gauge a company’s potential growth and profitability.
+Analyst estimates are forecasts made by equity research analysts regarding a company’s future financial performance.
+These typically include projections for revenue, earnings per share (EPS), and other key financial metrics.

 TIKR Takeaway